Governance and independence

 Investment Review Committee

-Independent committee responsible for SME selection, stage-gate decisions, and funding allocations.
+Independent committee responsible for assessing applications, reviewing stage-gate milestones, and recommending funding decisions.
 Separated from the operator function to maintain selection integrity.

 Composition.
-Senior translational scientists, clinical leaders, investors, and regulatory experts.
+Members drawn from leading Australian and international life-science investors, university commercialisation offices, and industry.
 Conflicted members are excluded from affected decisions under written protocol.

-Recruitment for the remaining Board seats and the Investment Review Committee is underway.
+Recruitment for the remaining Advisory Board seats and the expert panels is ongoing.
 Expressions of interest from qualified individuals are welcome via the register interest form.

 Board and operator team

-Inaugural Board Chair Sue MacLeman, Non-Executive Directors Professor Victoria Cogger and Liza Noonan, and the day-to-day operator team are profiled on the About page under Leadership.
+Inaugural Board Chair Sue MacLeman, Non-Executive Directors Professor Victoria Cogger, Liza Noonan, Professor Robyn Norton AO, and Dr Steve Burnell, and the day-to-day operator team are profiled on the About page under Leadership.